abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 Background
 ----------
-Where unit tests focus on validating a very specific piece of functionality, integration tests go all the way in the other direction.
+Where unit tests focus on validating a very specific piece of functionality, integration tests focus on validating the interaction between pieces of code.
-In ROS 2 this means launching a system of one or several nodes, for example the Gazebo simulator and the Nav2 navigation stack.
+In ROS 2 this is often accomplished by launching a system of one or several nodes, for example the `Gazebo simulator <https://gazebosim.org/home>`__ and the `Nav2 navigation <https://github.com/ros-planning/navigation2.git>`__ stack.
 As a result, these tests are more complex both to set up and to run.

-A key aspect of ROS 2 integration testing is that nodes part of different tests shouldn't communicate with each other, even when run in parallel, which will be achieved here using a specific test runner that picks unique ROS domain id's.
+A key aspect of ROS 2 integration testing is that nodes that are part of different tests shouldn't communicate with each other, even when run in parallel.
+This will be achieved here using a specific test runner that picks unique :doc:`ROS domain IDs <../../../Concepts/Intermediate/About-Domain-ID>`.
 In addition, integration tests have to fit in the overall testing workflow.
 A standardized approach is to ensure each test outputs an XUnit file, which are easily parsed using common test tooling.